Abdel Hadi Al Gazzar: Legacy

 One of his paintings titled "Inspired by the Red Sea Lighthouses" in 1964, was lost when it was on display on loan to the Egyptian Ministry of Culture in 1971.
 However, the art piece was found hanging in a coffee shop, and later retrieved to the Gezira Center for Modern Art in June 2022.

+Catalogue Raisonné

+In 2023, a comprehensive two-volume catalogue raisonné titled El-Gazzar: The Complete Works was published by Norma Éditions in Paris.
+Co-authored by Valérie Didier and Dr. Hussam Rashwan in collaboration with the Abdel Hadi El-Gazzar Foundation, it marks a significant milestone in Middle Eastern art history as only the second catalogue raisonné ever published for an artist from the region.